consp1racy/android-support-preference/README.md

 Backporting dat material look *and* functionality.

-Available from API 7.
-Depends on preference-v7.
+Available from API 7. *Connecting preference-v7 to appcompat-v7.*

 ## How to get the library?